-Agency securities consist of single-family residential pass-through certificates and collateralized mortgage obligations for which the principal and interest are guaranteed by a U.S. Government agency or a U.S. Government sponsored entity.
+Agency securities consist of residential pass-through certificates and collateralized mortgage obligations for which the principal and interest are guaranteed by a U.S. Government agency or a U.S. Government sponsored entity.

-- Single-Family Residential Pass-Through Certificates.
-Single-family residential pass-through certificates are securities representing interests in "pools" of mortgage loans secured by residential real property where payments of both interest and principal, plus pre-paid principal, on the securities are made monthly to holders of the security, in effect "passing through" monthly payments made by the individual borrowers on the mortgage loans that underlie the securities, net of fees paid to the issuer/guarantor and servicers of the securities; and - Collateralized Mortgage Obligations, or CMOs.
-CMOs are structured instruments comprised of agency securities.
-Interest and principal, if applicable, plus pre-paid principal, on a CMO are paid on a monthly basis.
-CMOs consist of multiple classes of securities, with each class bearing different stated maturity dates and other differences in characteristics such as coupons, weighted average lives and rules governing principal and interest distribution.
-Monthly payments of principal, including prepayments, are typically first returned to different classes based on rules described in the offering documents.
-The principal and interest payments are also often divided between holders of different securities and some securities may only pay interest while others only pay principal.
+- Residential Pass-Through Certificates.
+Residential pass-through certificates are securities representing interests in "pools" of mortgage loans secured by residential real property where payments of both interest and principal, plus pre-paid principal, on the securities are made monthly to holders of the securities, in effect "passing through" monthly payments made by the individual borrowers on the mortgage loans that underlie the securities, net of fees paid to the issuer/guarantor and servicers of the securities.
+Holders of the securities also receive guarantor advances of principal and interest for delinquent loans in the mortgage pools. - Collateralized Mortgage Obligations.
+CMOs are structured instruments representing interests in residential pass-through certificates.
+CMOs consist of multiple classes of securities, with each class having specified characteristics, including stated maturity dates, weighted average lives and rules governing principal and interest distribution.
+Monthly payments of interest and principal, including prepayments, are typically returned to different classes based on rules described in the trust documents.
+Principal and interest payments may also be divided between holders of different securities in the CMO and some securities may only receive interest payments while others receive only principal payments.

-These securities are collateralized by either fixed-rate mortgage loans, or FRMs, adjustable-rate mortgage loans, or ARMs, or hybrid ARMs.
-Hybrid ARMs are mortgage loans that have interest rates that are fixed for an initial period (typically three, five, seven or 10 years) and thereafter reset at regular intervals subject to interest rate caps.
-Our allocation between securities collateralized by FRMs, ARMs or hybrid ARMs will depend on various factors including, but not limited to, relative value, expected future prepayment trends, supply and demand, costs of financing, costs of hedging, expected future interest rate volatility and the overall shape of the U.S. Treasury and interest rate swap yield curves.
-We take these factors into account when we make these types of investments.
+These securities are collateralized by pools of fixed-rate mortgage loans ("FRMs"), adjustable-rate mortgage loans ("ARMs") or hybrid ARMs.
+Hybrid ARMs are mortgage loans that have interest rates that are fixed for an initial period (typically three, five, seven or 10 years) and, thereafter, reset at regular intervals subject to interest rate caps.
+Our allocation of investments among securities collateralized by FRMs, ARMs or hybrid ARMs will depend on our assessment of the relative value of the securities, which will be based on numerous factors including, but not limited to, expected future prepayment trends, supply and demand, costs of financing, costs of hedging, expected future interest rate volatility and the overall shape of the U.S. Treasury and interest rate swap yield curves.

-As of June 30, 2009, our \$2.6 billion investment portfolio was financed with \$2.3 billion of repurchase agreements and \$0.3 billion of equity capital, resulting in a leverage ratio of approximately 7.5 times our stockholders' equity.
-When adjusted for the net payable for agency securities purchased but not yet settled, the leverage ratio was approximately 7.7 times our stockholders' equity as of June 30, 2009.
-Financing spreads (the difference between yields on our investments and rates on related borrowings, including amortization expense related to terminated swaps) averaged 355 basis points during the three months ended June 30, 2009.
+As of March 31, 2010, our \$5.2 billion investment portfolio was financed with \$4.7 billion of repurchase agreements and \$0.6 billion of equity capital, resulting in a leverage ratio of approximately 7.6 times our stockholders' equity.
+When adjusted for the net payable for agency securities purchased but not yet settled, the leverage ratio was approximately 7.9 times our stockholders' equity as of March 31, 2010.
+Financing spreads (the difference between yields on our investments and rates on related borrowings, including amortization expense related to terminated swaps) averaged 216 basis points during the three months ended March 31, 2010.

 The size and composition of our investment portfolio depends on investment strategies being implemented by management, the availability of investment capital and overall market conditions, including the availability of attractively priced investments and suitable financing to appropriately leverage our investment portfolio.
-Market conditions are influenced by, among other things, current levels of, and expectations for future levels of, short-term interest rates, mortgage prepayments and market liquidity.
+Market conditions are influenced by, among other things, current levels of and expectations for future levels of, short-term interest rates, mortgage prepayments, market liquidity and government participation in the market.